-ACT Syllabus, 2025, now include only three main sections, i.e. English, Math, and Reading.
-The Science and Writing sections were made student choice (optional) from September 2025.
-The ACT exam now contains multiple-choice questions (MCQ) on the English, Mathematics, and Reading sections, which sum up to a total of 131 questions.
-The ACT test also consists of an optional writing and science section, which are required by some universities.
-Therefore, attempting the writing and science sections of the ACT test can be beneficial for the students; however, there is a separate fee to add both of these to the ACT test.
+ACT Syllabus 2026 includes only three main sections, i.e. English, Math, and Reading.
+The Science and Writing sections were made student choice (optional) from last year onwards.
+The ACT exam now contains multiple-choice questions (MCQ) on the English, Mathematics and Reading sections, which sum up to a total of 131 questions.
+Some universities ask for scores from optional writing and science sections of the ACT exam - based on the course curriculum that the student is going for.
+If the chosen subject is a science based subject then - science scores will be needed.
+Therefore - attempting writing and science sections of ACT test can be beneficial for the students; however there is a separate fee to add both of these to core ACT test.

 The ACT exam is designed in such a way that the aspirants can relate to their high school curriculum, and thus, the ACT exam syllabus includes topics from all major subjects for a fair assessment.